It was in 2003 when, being a great simulator flying

 Simulator is not only one of the oldest computer flight simulator, but its whole family is the

-flying, is not dedicated to generally all flight simulators, like other
+flying, is not dedicated to generally all flight simulation programs, like

 Flight Simulator history.
 This in fact means, that it includes subLOGIC